-However, certain tragedies are a product of bad behavior and no empathy for the rest.
-Safety starts with “S” but begins with “You”.
+However, certain tragedies are a product of bad behavior and lack of empathy for the rest.
+Safety starts with “S”, but begins with “You”.
 Whether you are inside a car or outside, you are duty-bound and have a responsibility towards others.

 Some major factors that contribute to road accidents:

 Drivers: Over-speeding, drunken driving, distractions to driver, red light jumping, over-taking, avoiding safety gears like seat belts and helmets, tailgating.